tajpatel58/PyTorch-Practice/README.md

 - Creating a multi-layered Neural Network using the nn.Module, can view and how to use the Activation Functions and linear models to feed a datapoint through a Neural Net.
 - Shows training data in Batches using: Dataloaders, Cross Entropy Loss, Adam optimiser.
 - How to visualise tensors using Matplotlib.

+#### Convolutional Neural Networks - Notebook:

+- First implementation of a CNN on the Cifar-10 Dataset.
+- Gives a step by step overview of how the model is being trained.
+- Building familiarity with Pooling and Convolutional Filter layers to reduce feature size.